nickelser/zhong/README.md

     end
   end

-  # note: callbacks that return nil or false will cause event to not run
+  # note: callbacks that explicitly false will cause event to not run
   on(:before_tick) do
     puts "ding"
     true